remp2020/remp/README.md

 as it's compatible with Airbrake APIs and completely open-source.

 ## Known issues

+- PHP images are coming with preinstalled and always-on XDebug.
+We made the always-on choise for easier debugging and availability to debug also console scripts.
+However if it can't connect to the host machine, it slows down the request because it waits for connection timeout.
+Therefore is very important to have proper `XDEBUG_CONFIG` variables configured in your `docker-compose.override.yml`.

 - Windows is pushing scripts to Docker with CRLF new lines which is causing issues described [in this blog](http://willi.am/blog/2016/08/11/docker-for-windows-dealing-with-windows-line-endings).